 This Instant Pot Mexican Rice tastes just like the rice you would get at a Mexican restaurant.
-Cooking rice in the Instant Pot is an easy, no-fuss way to get perfect rice without needing to keep an eye on the stovetop.
+Cooking rice in the Instant Pot is a no-fuss way to make perfect rice without needing to keep an eye on the stove.

 Growing up, Mexican rice was something we ate nearly every evening.
-It was quick, it was easy, and it went with almost every dish my mom made.
-This Instant Pot version captures all those flavors, but is even easier than the rice my mom used to make.
+It was quick, it was easy, and it went with almost every dish.
+This Instant Pot version captures all the flavors I remember, but is even easier than the rice my mom used to make.
 Why?
-Because everything goes into the Instant Pot, then you can just walk away and do something else.
-No need to monitor your rice as it cooks on the stovetop.
+Because everything goes into the Instant Pot, then you can focus on making your main dish while the rice does its thing.

 What You’ll Need